softwarefactory-project/DLRN/doc/source/installation.rst

     [rdoinfo_driver]
     repo=http://github.com/org/rdoinfo-fork
+    file=file.yml

 * ``repo`` defines the rdoinfo repository to use.
 This setting must be set if a fork of the rdoinfo repository must be used.
+* ``file`` defines the base file to load for the distroinfo information.
+It defaults to ``rdo.yml``.

 The optional ``[downstream_driver]`` section has the following configuration
 options: